 A licence to produce and perform a professional production of a New Zealand play.

 A non-refundable advance is charged.
 The amount of the advance varies according to the size of the venue, the number of performances and how long the licence is for.
-At the conclusion of a season the producer calculates the appropriate percentage of box office revenue.
+At the conclusion of a season the producer must pay the appropriate percentage of box office revenue.
 This is usually 10% but musicals or plays with a joint authorship may attract a higher percentage.
-If this percentage amount exceeds the amount of the advance paid then the balance of royalty is due within 14 working days of the season's final night.
+If the percentage amount exceeds the amount of the advance paid then the balance of royalty is due within 14 working days of the season's final night.

 Community performance licence